-As part of a multi-article series, we’d like to share some tips and techniques on how to strategically market your brand and ultimately amplify your Sales Funnel.
-Let’s start with:
+As part of an article series, we’d like to share some tips and techniques on how to strategically market your brand and ultimately amplify your Sales Funnel.

 “Trust and repeated satisfaction lie not behind mere products and services, but more the company and brand association behind them.”